nhsland/newblue/README.md

 OE UI v3.0 CSS has been developed to replace all existing CSS.
 It attempts to minimise and clean the existing UI elements (CSS & DOM) to provide a more consistent UI approach (feel) for users throughout all of OpenEyes UI.
 It incorporates many improvements to data presentation and entry.

-## UI approach
+## Approach

-* Clean, fast and easy to digest all presented data.
+* Clean, fast and easy to read data.
 * Avoid vertical scrolling where possible.
-* Avoid verbose naming and keep things succinct. e.g. for drop downs don't use '- Please Select -', use 'Select'.
+* Avoid verbose naming and keep things succinct. e.g. for drop downs use 'Select', not: '- Please Select -'.
 * Same applies to labels.